Skip to Content

 40k is a game of galactic conflict set in a dark future where humanity battles alien species and daemonic forces, fighting with ancient technology and faith as their weapon against the apocalypse.
 On the gaming table, players field scores of painted plastic models ranging from infantry to tanks, heroes and monsters and fight against each other by rolling tons of dice.
 The game can be played in single games played just for fun, as narrative campaigns with an engaging storyline, or as a fiercely competitive game in tournaments all over the world.

-Getting into Warhammer 40,000 can be a bit more complex than getting into other games we cover on this site such as Age of Sigmar and Warcry, but with this guide, and our faction overview article for 40k, you’ll have no problem figuring out how to get started.
+While in the past, getting into Warhammer 40,000 was a bit more complex than getting into other games we cover on this site such as Age of Sigmar and Warcry, now with the new 10th edition rules, it should be a much easier to get started playing!
+With this guide, and our faction overview article for 40k, you’ll have no problem figuring out how to get started.
 This will basically be a Warhammer 40k for dummies or a Warhammer 40k tutorial.

 Lore breakdown of the Warhammer 40K Universe